Asking your boss for a raise – or your new employer for a higher starting salary – is never an easy conversation to have.

+Preparation is key.
+When first raising the matter, you need to present a clear and confident argument for your pay rise.
 The key to succesfully negotiating your salary is gathering as much information as possible before the discussion begins.

-"The Robert Walters Salary Survey provides detailed information on salaries across a range of sectors and is a valuable resource when it comes to negotiating your pay."
-Commented Marcus Blackburn, associate director at Robert Walters.
+The Robert Walters Salary Survey provides detailed information on salaries across a wide range of sectors and is a useful tool to utilise.

-General market conditions in your sector
+What are general market conditions in your sector like?

 Is there a shortage of candidates with your skill set in the industry you work in?
 Have general salaries been rising or falling with in the sector?
 Are there a high number of roles appropriate to your skill set available in the sector?

-Determine whether there are any salary trade-offs
+Are there are any salary trade-offs?

 Read our Salary Survey to find out what you're worth.